-To the extent permitted by the Investment Arrangements in which the Plan assets are invested, WestEd Tax Deferred Annuity Plan permits loans to be made to Participants pursuant to a written loan policy.
+To the extent permitted by the Investment Arrangements in which the Plan assets are invested, Vermont State Colleges Tax-Deferred Annuity Plan permits loans to be made to Participants pursuant to a written loan policy.
+Please review your annuity contracts or custodial agreements before requesting a loan.
 The Individual Agreements governing the investment options that you selected for your Plan contributions may contain additional limits on when you can take a loan.
 Please review both the following information in this Loan Policy and your annuity contracts or custodial agreements before requesting a loan.
 Contact your Employer or the investment vendor if you have questions regarding your loan options.